FeLvi-zzz/tentez/README.md

     - forward target group. for except default LB listner rule.

 ## Why is named "Tentez"?
 A `tentetsuki` is `railroad switch` in Japanese.
 It is a mechanical device used to guide trains from one track to another.
-This tool switches traffic, like a "tentesuki".
+This tool switches traffic, like a "tentetsuki".

 "Tentez" pronounces "ten-tets".